-First, it is important to fully understand what type of injury and repair you have received.
-There are many options to replace an ACL – sometimes from our own body and sometimes not.
-This in itself can largely determine what strengths and weaknesses you will have.
-Without proper knowledge of your own body it will be more difficult to properly train.
-The importance of warming up and stretching greatly increases after any injury.
-Getting more blood flow to the area of concern will greatly decrease the risk of injury.
-You will significantly lose muscle strength around that given knee during recovery.
-Therefore, it is vital to incorporate unilateral leg work into your training.
-This will show the disparity in strength from the good and bad leg and help you identify where improvement is needed most.
+Two of the most common knee injuries are the tearing of the ACL and/or the meniscus.
+First, it is important to understand what kind of injury and repair you have received.
+There are multiple options to replace an ACL and this will largely determine which strengths and weaknesses you will have.
+Without proper knowledge of your body, it will be more difficult to train properly.
+Warming up and stretching become even more important after an injury.
+Increasing blood flow to the area of concern will greatly decrease the risk of re-injury.
+Loss of muscle strength after injury makes the importance of unilateral training even more important.
+Training each leg separately will show any disparities in strength from one leg to the other and help to identify where improvement is needed most.

 It is important for us to determine the difference between pain and discomfort during training.
 If any pain occurs while training, it is important to immediately stop whichever exercise you are doing and talk to a training professional about what to do as a replacement.
-But, training after an injury can create discomfort and become frustrating.
-Working back to where you were once before is a long process and will be challenging, but can be done if the goal and focus stays the same throughout.
+Training after an injury can create discomfort and become frustrating.
+Regaining your strength and mobility is a long process and will be challenging but it can be done if the goal and focus stays consistent throughout.